-As stated above, RPJ is a wholly-owned subsidiary of Sandy Spring Bank and is thereby affiliated with Sandy Spring Insurance Corporation, another wholly-owned subsidiary of Sandy Spring Bank.
-Sandy Spring Bank offers a range of commercial banking, retail banking, and trust services to individuals and may refer banking clients to RPJ to provide these clients with access to additional services.
-RPJ does not compensate Sandy Spring Bank for these referrals.
+As stated above, RPJ is a wholly-owned subsidiary of Atlantic Union Bank and is thereby affiliated with West Financial Services, Inc. and Atlantic Union Municipal Advisors, Inc., wholly-owned subsidiaries of Atlantic Union Bank.
+Atlantic Union Bank offers a range of commercial banking, retail banking, and trust services to individuals and may refer banking clients to RPJ to provide these clients with access to additional services.
+RPJ does not compensate Atlantic Union Bank for these referrals.

-When RPJ recommends that a client bank with Sandy Spring Bank or purchase insurance from Sandy Spring Insurance Corporation, any charges or fees payable to those affiliates are separate from, and in addition to, fees payable to RPJ.
-RPJ has a conflict of interest because RPJ has the incentive to refer clients to Sandy Spring Bank and Sandy Spring Insurance Corporation, because the owners of those firms are also owners of RPJ and therefore are likely to receive greater overall compensation if business is referred to their respective affiliated firms.
+When RPJ recommends that a client bank with Atlantic Union Bank, any charges or fees payable to Atlantic Union Bank are separate from, and in addition to, fees payable to RPJ.
+RPJ has a conflict of interest because RPJ has the incentive to refer clients to Atlantic Union Bank, because the owner of the firm is also owners of RPJ and therefore is likely to receive greater overall compensation if business is referred to their respective affiliated firm.
 RPJ attempts to mitigate the conflict of interest by requiring employees to acknowledge RPJ's Code of Ethics and their fiduciary duty to the clients of RPJ.